adnissen/atci/README.md

 ### Prerequisites

-**For M-series (ARM) Mac users**: The software can automatically download and configure ffprobe, ffmpeg, whisper.cpp, and a selected whisper model for you.
+**For Mac and Windows users**: The software can automatically download and configure ffprobe, ffmpeg, whisper.cpp, and a selected whisper model for you.
 Just run the application and follow the guided setup in the console.

 **For other users, you'll need:**